Diabetes diet: Create your healthy-eating plan

 Foods to avoid

-Diabetes increases your risk of heart disease and stroke by accelerating the development of clogged and hardened arteries.
+Diabetes raises your risk of heart disease and stroke by raising the rate at which you develop clogged and hardened arteries.
 Foods containing the following can work against your goal of a heart-healthy diet.

 - Saturated fats.
 Avoid high-fat dairy products and animal proteins such as butter, beef, hot dogs, sausage and bacon.
-Also limit coconut and palm kernel oils.
+Limit coconut and palm kernel oils.

 - Trans fats.
 Avoid trans fats found in processed snacks, baked goods, shortening and stick margarines.